Aslan-Taleb/-100Days100Projects/71.ShiftHeroes/README.md

 ## "Shift Heroes" Challenge: Automating Shift Reservations

 This repository contains my personal solution to the challenge posed by the YouTuber Harry Jmg.
-The challenge involved automating the process of shift scheduling and reservations using the [!Shift Heroes](https://shiftheroes.fr/videos) API.
-In this document, I will present my solution, explain how it works, and describe how it tackles the challenge.
+The challenge involved automating the process of shift scheduling and reservations using the [Shift Heroes](https://shiftheroes.fr/videos) API.

+In this documentI will present my solution, explain how it works, and describe how it tackles the challenge.

 ## Introduction